tainvecs/garage/redis/README.md

 ## Install
 The following is the installation guild for Redis installation on macOS.
+These notes are summarized from [getting started with Redis].
 For other os, please reference [redis installation] official site.

 ### Install Redis on macOS